camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 ### Access variables

-A variable can be accessed by its name.
+A variable can be accessed by its name:

 ```feel
 owner